1. Understanding the different types of cookies

 Analytics and customization cookies

-These cookies collect information that is used either in aggregate form to help you understand how your site is being used, how effective your marketing campaigns are, or to help you customize your websites.
+These cookies collect information that is used to help you understand how your site is being used, how effective your marketing campaigns are, or to help you customize your websites.

 These cookies are used to make advertising messages more relevant to users.
-They perform functions like preventing the same ad from continuously reappearing, ensuring that ads are properly displayed for advertisers, and – in some cases – selecting advertisements that are based on users’ interests.
+They prevent the same ad from continuously reappearing, ensure that ads are properly displayed for advertisers, select advertisements that are based on users’ interests, and more.

 Social networking cookies

-These cookies are used to allow users to share pages and content that they find interesting on your website through third-party social networking and other websites.
+These cookies allow users to share pages and content that they find interesting on your website through third-party social networking and other websites.
 These cookies may also be used for advertising purposes.

 These are cookies that have not yet been categorized and need to be classified with your assistance.
 Read more about how to classify your cookies.

-- Scan your website to generate a cookie report that contains a list of your cookies that have been classified into five categories.
+- Scan your website to generate a cookie report.
+The report will contain a list of your cookies that have been classified into the above five categories.

-- Classify your remaining unclassified cookies into one of the predefined categories.
+- Classify your unclassified cookies into one of the predefined categories.

-- Choose a cookie blocking method, and implement it following our integration guide (GTM blocking or manual blocking).
+- Choose a cookie blocking method, and implement it following our integration guide (auto blocking, GTM blocking, or manual blocking).

-Termly maintains a library of known cookies and automatically matches the cookies found on your website with ones in our library.
+Termly maintains a library of known cookies.
 When a cookie on your website matches one from our library, the associated category and description are automatically filled in.